-Traditionally said to have been one of the first seven churches of Venice and first built in 639, by San Magno (St Magnus), to whom the Saviour (Salvatore) had appeared in a dream and sent him a sign - a red cloud this time.
+Traditionally said to have been one of the churches built, this time in 639, by San Magno (Saint Magnus), to whom the Saviour (Salvatore) had appeared in a dream and sent him a sign - a red cloud this time.
 The first documented date is 1067.
 This church is said to have had an iron-grating floor with running water beneath.
 A rebuilding after the fire of 1106 can be seen on De Barbari's famous map of 1500.
 It is in the porch of this Romanesque church that Pope Alexander III is said to have taken refuge disguised as a pilgrim and fleeing Emperor Frederic Barberossa.
 (But another story has him working for six months in the kitchen of the convent of Santa Maria della CaritÓ.)
 From 1267 San Salvador housed the relics of the first patron of the city, Theodore, which had previously been in San Marco.

 The body of the church is mostly tombs and painting-free altars, including an altar of the Scuola dei Luganegheri (Guild of Sausage Makers) with statues by Vittoria of Saint Sebastian (with a metal arrow embedded in the stone) and Saint Roch (with a very discreet sore on his leg).
 There are a pair of paintings just before the shallow transept, with the tomb of Caterina Cornaro at the end of the right one.

-The great Titian Annunciation of 1563/6 (see far below right) sits on an altar by Sansovino, next to his tomb of Doge Francesco Venier, it's one of the few late Titians (he painted it at the age of 90) remaining in Venice in the situation for which it was commissioned, by Antonio Cornovi della Vecchia from Bergamo in May 1559.
-And in case you're wondering why Mary is lifting up her scarf and showing the angel her ear it's because that was evidently the organ through which the holy spirit (specifically The Word) entered and impregnated her.
+The great Titian Annunciation of 1563/6 (see far below right) sits on an altar by Sansovino, next to his tomb of Doge Francesco Venier.
+It's one of the few late Titians (he painted it at the age of 90) remaining in Venice in the place for which it was commissioned, by Antonio Cornovi della Vecchia from Bergamo in May 1559.
+And in case you're wondering why Mary is lifting up her scarf and showing the angel her ear, it's because that was evidently the organ through which the holy spirit (specifically The Word) entered and impregnated her.

-Then there's The Supper at Emmaus (see below) a stiff piece of work which tradition ascribed to Giovanni Bellini, or a pupil of Bellini called Benedetto Diana (according to Layard) or Carpaccio (according to Crowe and Cavalcaselle) or by Bellini's studio - it depends on which book you read, or which art historian you choose to trust.
+Then there's The Supper at Emmaus (see below) a stiff piece of work which tradition ascribed to Giovanni Bellini, or a pupil of Bellini called Benedetto Diana (according to Layard) or Carpaccio (according to Crowe and Cavalcaselle) or to Bellini's studio - it depends on which book you read, or which art historian you choose to trust.
 The church itself used to cover its options by having Bellini and Carpaccio scribbled in biro on masking tape stuck on the plastic sign nearby, with question marks.
 They then settled on 'Anonymous copy of a Bellini', but recent (2011) restoration saw previous overpainting removed, with a date of 1513 arrived at and it's now believed that it is the work of Vittore Carpaccio, painted for Girolamo Priuli.

 Cannaregio :: Castello :: Dorsoduro :: Giudecca :: San Marco :: San Polo :: Santa Croce :: The Islands :: Demolished